theswiftfox/doip-definitions/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Based on the ISO 13400 DoIP specification.
-- Built with the Rust programming language.
-- Special thanks to the open-source community for their support.

 ## Contact

 For support, questions, or feature requests, please open an issue on the [GitHub repository](https://github.com/yourusername/doip-definitions).